saiht/chatExercice/README.txt

 *             RTFM !              *
 ***********************************/

-You have to create a chat web client in angular.
+You have to create a client web chat client in angular.
 You can go as far as you'd like.
-You have 24h plain.
+You have 48-72h.
 A clean and functionnal code is the main goal.
-It can be a very simple chat or a full features one.
+It can be a very simple chat or a full-featured one.

 You have to use angular and socketIo.
-The rest is up to you, just consider the best to do in this situation.
+The rest is up to you, just consider the best to do and/or use in this situation.
 Think ! before act, crawl the internet, don't worry ! :)

 Have fun ! :)